kiranbakale/AMI-Readme/docs/environment_quick_start_guide.md

 On this page you'll find a Quick Start Guide where we go through the steps with examples on how to setup a GitLab environment required with the Toolkit.

 For the purpose of this guide we'll go through the steps required for one of the more common setups - An [Omnibus 10k Reference Architecture](https://docs.gitlab.com/ee/administration/reference_architectures/10k_users.html) on Amazon Web Services (AWS).
-All resources will be created in the `US East (N. Virginia)` region, this will be referred to as `us-east-1` whenever a region is required throughout this guide.

 :information_source:&nbsp; This quick guide won't cover all the potential options available and assumes a working knowledge of Terraform, Ansible and GitLab.
 It's recommended you still read the docs in full to ensure the environment is configured as per your requirements.

 [[_TOC_]]

+## Prerequisites

+Before starting the quick guide there are some prerequisites you should go through below.

+:information_source:&nbsp; **Any variable values in this guide with surrounding `<>` brackets indicates that they should be replaced.**

+### Select an Environment Name

+The Toolkit needs an appropriate environment name for it to name all of the infrastructure accordingly.
+This should be something short and unique.

+:information_source:&nbsp; **This will be referred to as `<ENV_NAME>` later in this guide.**

+### Select an AWS Region

+You should also select an [AWS Region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions) where you want to deploy the environment such as `us-east-1`.

+:information_source:&nbsp; **This will be referred to as `<AWS_REGION>` later in this guide.**

+### Select Passwords / Tokens

+There are various passwords and tokens to be set for GitLab.
+Later on in the guide you'll be asked to fill these in with any values you desire.
+You can generate these now or later accordingly.

+:information_source:&nbsp; **Passwords will be referred to as `<*_PASSWORD>` and `<*_TOKEN>` respectively later in this guide.**

 ## 1. Preparing the environment provider